Matching Pursuit LASSO Part II: Applications and Sparse Recovery over Batch Signals: Batch MPL and Applications to Many-Face Recognition

-The major complaint for $\ell_1$ methods is their unbearable time cost~\cite{Wright2009,Yang2010ICIP,shi2011}.
-To demonstrate the efficiency, we report the total time spent by various methods in Table \ref{table:time_YaleB}.
-From Table \ref{table:time_YaleB}, without down-sampling, {\tt PGH}, the considered state-of-the-art $\ell_1$ solver, needs several hours to predict all testing images, which is unbearable for real-world applications.
-However, {\tt BGMP} can finish the prediction within one minute, which is comparable {with} {\tt L2-L2} and {\tt L2}.
-Particularly, {\tt BGMP} can be up to 500 times faster than {\tt PGH}~\cite{linxiao}, and it {also performs 3-10 times faster than {\tt BOMP} method}.
-That is to say, {under fair implementations in batch mode}, {\tt BGMP} can achieve the comparative efficiency with {\tt L2-L2} and {\tt L2}.
+We report the total time spent by various methods in Table \ref{table:time_YaleB}. {PGH}, the state-of-the-art $\ell_1$-solver, needs several hours to predict all testing images on the \emph{AR} database with $\rho_d = 1$, which is unbearable for many real-world applications.
+On the contrary, BMPL completes the prediction in 20 seconds only, which is 366 times faster than {PGH}.
+BMPL is also 3-10 times faster than {BOMP}.
+Lastly, BMPL achieves comparable efficiency to {L2-L2} and {L2}.